 Currently, about 95% of the work I do involves blog posts and guest posts, though I do occasionally take on larger projects to keep things exciting.
 Your experiences may differ, but believe me when I say that the bulk of the available web content writing projects out there involve one of these two formats.

 In addition, these projects may be given on a one-off basis or an ongoing basis.
 Communications with your client will reveal whether they’re looking for a single project (for example, a set of five ghostwritten blog posts) or ongoing work (as in, five blog posts per week on an indefinite basis).
-You may even find clients who have enough work to either give you full-time writing assignments or take you on as a full-time company employee (as was the case with my business).
+You may even find clients who have enough work to either give you full-time writing assignments or take you on as a full-time company employee (as I’ve done in the past with the marketing agency Single Grain).

 Project details from your client should also reveal what exactly he or she expects from your writing work.
 If the following elements aren’t covered in your assignment descriptions, be sure to ask before you get so far ahead in the project that it’s a pain in the ass to go back and change things.